 To make salsa ranchera, you will need the following ingredients:

-- Chili – you can either use jalapeno or a serrano chile (remember, serrano chile means more heat!).
+- Chili – you can either use jalapeño hot pepper or a serrano chile (remember, serrano chile means more heat!).
+You can also use canned or jarred pickled chiles.

 - Garlic and onion.